Shadow Poetry Logo Close

 Haiku

-Most popular definition, but there is more to haiku than meets the eye:
+Below is the most popular definition, but there is more to haiku than meets the eye:

 Haiku (also called nature or seasonal haiku) is an unrhymed Japanese verse consisting of three